Unionization Information 29 Apr 2020

 There are many different types of unions, but several main types are described below.

-Vertical Unions represent all workers in the same industry, regardless of their skills.
-A vertical union could represent the full range of game developers within the game industry.
+Industrial Unions represent all workers in the same industry, regardless of their skills.
+An industrial union could represent the full range of game developers within the game industry.

 Local Union / Union Branch